-Using the extended history, observe if a script is getting slower over time, or if slow performance correlates with specific events (such as Confluence or app upgrades).
-Execution History provides long-term analytics allowing you to develop scripts and change execution timings, to keep your instance performing at an optimal level.
+Using the extended history, observe if a script gets slower over time or if slow performance correlates with specific events (such as Confluence or app upgrades).
+Execution History provides long-term analytics allowing you to develop scripts and change execution timings to keep your instance performing optimally.
 Viewable executions include scripted listeners, scheduled jobs, escalation services, and post functions.

 To view the execution history of your ScriptRunner script:

 Navigate to the script location.
 For example, to view the execution history of a macro, navigate to Add Label.